onyxhealth/oauth2org/README.md

 ============================

-Connecting to a Backend FHIR service via the ``
+Connecting to a Backend FHIR service via the `fhirproxy` app.
 ------------------------------------

 The following settings illustrate how you can connect to an existing FHIR backend service (such as Microsoft Azure)